morinlab/tools-morinlab/workflows/Readme.md

 # Cancer Genomics Workflows
-These are some example workflows that will get you started using the Cancer Genomics Toolkit.
+These are some example workflows that will get you started using the Cancer Genomics Toolkit For details, the full toolkit is described [here](http://biorxiv.org/content/early/2016/11/26/089631)

 ###Calling somatic SNVs using an ensemble approach
 ![ScreenShot](ensemble_caller_workflow.png)